lotrekagency/mapo/docs/components/List/List/README.md

 For the list of available prop refer to the documentation of each single part.

 ### Slots
-This component has not individual slots, but reflects down to its parts each slot passed.
+This component has not individual slots, but reflects down to its parts each assigned slot.

 Each part can be reached with a namespace.